ASC Alaska Office

 History and Mission

 The National Museum of Natural History is home to many thousands of objects that represent the cultural heritage of Alaska's diverse Native peoples, including clothing, tools, basketry, carvings and ceremonial art.
-In 1993, the Arctic Studies Center opened an Alaska regional office at the Anchorage Museum of History and Art to make these resources more accessible to Alaskan scholars, artists, educators, students and the general public.
+In 1993, the Arctic Studies Center opened an Alaska regional office at the Anchorage Museum of History and Art to make these resources more accessible to Alaska Natives and to Alaskan scholars.

 In addition to exhibitions and field studies, the Alaska office of the Arctic Studies Center works with the University of Alaska and with Alaskan museums and cultural centers to offer lectures, workshops and courses in cultural research and museum skills.
 A wide range of internship and fellowship opportunities are available.
 Contact us for more information.

-This exhibit includes more than 600 indigenous Alaska artifacts, on loan from the Smithsonian to the Arctic Studies Center at the Anchorage Museum.
-The objects were selected and interpreted with help from Alaska Native advisers.
-During their stay in Anchorage, these treasures are available for educational programs and hands-on study by Alaska Native elders, artists and scholars.
+This exhibition includes more than 600 Alaska Native objects, on loan from the Smithsonian collections to the Arctic Studies Center at the Anchorage Museum.
+The objects were selected and interpreted in collaboration with Alaska Native experts.
+During their stay in Anchorage, these treasures are an integral part of ongoing research and educational programs with Alaska Native Elders, culture-bearers, artists and scholars.
+For videos from these programs and additional educational resources, please visit our Smithsonian Learning Lab site Arctic Studies Center in Alaska.

 Smithsonian Arctic Studies Center